Hiatini/Econometrics-and-Statistical-Models/README.md

-# :pushpin: Academic Project in Digital Economy and New Business Models
+# :pushpin: Academic Project in Econometrics and Statistical Models
 ##### Introduction
 In order to develop a business analytics approach, I need to work on a real-world situation.
 ##### Objectives